serverless/serverless/docs/providers/aws/guide/serverless.yml.md

           - xxxx
   stackTags: # Optional CF stack tags
     key: value
+  iam:
+    # Overwrite the default IAM role which is used for all functions
+    role: arn:aws:iam::XXXXXX:role/role
+    # ..
+OR configure logical role
+    role:
-  iamManagedPolicies: # Optional IAM Managed Policies, which allows to include the policies into IAM Role
+      managedPolicies: # Optional IAM Managed Policies, which allows to include the policies into IAM Role
         - arn:aws:iam:*****:policy/some-managed-policy
+      permissionsBoundary: arn:aws:iam::XXXXXX:policy/policy # ARN of an Permissions Boundary for the role.
-  iamRoleStatements: # IAM role statements so that services can be accessed in the AWS account
+      statements: # IAM role statements so that services can be accessed in the AWS account
         - Effect: 'Allow'
           Action:
             - 's3:ListBucket'
           Resource:
             Fn::Join:
               - ''
               - - 'arn:aws:s3:::'
                 - Ref: ServerlessDeploymentBucket
+    deploymentRole: arn:aws:iam::XXXXXX:role/role # ARN of an IAM role for CloudFormation service.
+If specified, CloudFormation uses the role's credentials
   stackPolicy: # Optional CF stack policy.
 The example below allows updates to all resources except deleting/replacing EC2 instances (use with caution!)
     - Effect: Allow
       Principal: '*'